microsoft/datashaper/javascript/app-framework/docs/report/app-framework.api.md

 // @public
 export function useDataTableSource(pkg: DataTable | undefined): Maybe<TableContainer>;

+// Warning: (ae-missing-release-tag) "useFrameworkSettings" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function useFrameworkSettings(resource?: string): [any, (value: any, key?: string) => void];

+// Warning: (ae-missing-release-tag) "useFrameworkSettingsValue" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function useFrameworkSettingsValue(resource?: string): any;

 // Warning: (ae-missing-release-tag) "useHelpOnMount" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public